What Is Teen and Young Adult Therapy? Why Is It Important?

 Our approach to teen and young adult therapy targets all areas of the person’s life including, but not limited to personal aspirations, academic environment, peer relationships, family relationships, coping ability, health practices such as nutrition and exercise, past or current trauma, stress management ability, and spirituality.
 Holistic therapy provides a variety of solutions that focus on the whole person (and sometimes the family system) instead of only one or two facets.
 In this way, our therapists tailor their approach to each person through an individualized, down-to-earth approach which is person-centered and in line with what they hope to achieve.

 If appropriate, with the client’s permission, sometimes parents are brought into the therapeutic space to address interpersonal issues within the family.
+This can help teens and their families learn how to move out of dysfunctional family roles, communicate with each other more effectively and ultimately have healthier relationships.

 Safe Nurturing Environment